ashlyWeiting/react-native-ad-manager/README.md

 # ⚠️ Project Status: Sunsetting
-## This repository is no longer actively maintained as of 24th September 2025.
+**This repository is no longer actively maintained as of 24th September 2025.**

-## You may continue to use the package, but no new features or fixes will be provided.
+**It will be archives and deprecated on NPM.
+You may continue to use the package, but no new features or fixes will be provided.**

+➡️ Consider using [React Native Google Mobile Ads](https://www.npmjs.com/package/react-native-google-mobile-ads) as an alternative

 # react-native-ad-manager